 Texas

-There are four modules with lots of videos in each you have to watch.
+There are four modules with videos in each you must watch.
 There are exams after the second, third, and fourth modules, and they give you the law/rule to reference during the exam, so you don’t need to take notes during the course.

 Phone: In state (800) 803-9202; Out of state (512) 463-6599